 Benefits of PVC Pipes

-- Lightweight – makes it easier on the plumbers.
+- Lightweight – Simple to transport, carry, and install, which makes it easier on the plumbers.

 - Durable – PVC pipes are super strong, which, as mentioned above, makes them a great pipe for shaky ground.

 - Long Lasting -- Piping made of PVC can last as long as 100 years.

 - Rustproof -- Obviously, the fact that PVC pipes won't corrode is a major point in their favor.

 - Fire Resistant -- PVC's high chlorine content makes it naturally resist fire.